 The Houston Public Library does not sponsor or endorse this meeting.
-There is a no fee parking lot next to the library.
+The library has a parking lot with free parking.
 The meeting will be held in the Carriage House.
 See attached map showing location of the library and photo showing the carriage house and parking area.

 5:30 PM – Networking

-5:45 PM – Brief announcements, Board Elections and introduction of speaker
+5:45 PM – Brief announcements, HCN Board Election and introduction of speaker

 6:00 PM – Presentation followed by Q and A

 7:15 PM – Adjourn and exit the building

 Cynthia Rando, CHFP

 It’s often the first explanation offered when catastrophic events occur and loss of life is experienced in major accidents across the globe, the dreaded “Human Error”.
 Recently, there have been many events in the public eye from medical errors at St. Luke’s to the Boeing Max 8 Air crashes that have brought this topic back to the forefront.
 In each case, human error was cited as a root cause.
 Although, the human is the weakest leak in any human-machine machine system and can always be listed as a cause, it is not the first link to break nor the true root cause of any of these incidents.
 Human Error is a symptom of deeper issues related to the organization (i.e. mgmt.), engineering/design decisions, and/or processes and procedures.
 Leveraging current event case studies, we will identify how human factors, as part of the safety paradigm, is often the most ignored but greatest risk mitigation strategy for companies.